dennissxz/data-science-handbook/06-discrete-math/infect-1000.md

 # Infect 1000

 *There are 1,000 people in one room.
-One of them carries a disease which infects 100% if one shakes hands with an infected person.
-In each minute all the people in the room are randomly paired to shake hands with each other.
+One of them carries a disease which infects 100% if one shares hands with an infected person.
+In each minute all the people in the room are randomly paired to share hands with each other.
 What is your estimate of the expected number of people infected after 10 minutes?
 Can you use only pen and paper to solve this?*

 ## Solution 1: Markov Chain

 Let $I_t$ be the number of infected individuals after $t$ minutes.
 Define a transition matrix $P$, where

-$$p_{i,j} = \operatorname{P}(I_{t+1}=j\vert I_t=i)$$
+$$p_{i,j} = \mathrm{P}(I_{t+1}=j\vert I_t=i)$$

 It's easy to see that